 What we didn't like

-Throttling concerns: Hostinger maintains a policy of throttling your website speed once your monthly traffic crosses your plan’s limit.
+Throttling concerns: Hostinger throttles your website's speed once your monthly traffic exceeds your plan's limit.
 Any visitors who try to access your site after the traffic limit is exhausted will experience slower loading times.

-No CDN on Premium plan: Hostinger’s Premium plan does not offer access to Cloudflare’s CDN.
-You’ll have to invest in the Business plan or choose a cloud hosting plan like Cloud Startup or Cloud Professional.
+No CDN on Premium plan: Hostinger's Premium plan does not offer access to Cloudflare's CDN.
+You'll have to invest in the Business plan or choose a cloud hosting plan, such as Cloud Startup or Cloud Professional.

 Test results

 Hostinger maintained a flawless 100% uptime during our testing period with a solid average response time.
 When we put it through a stress test by sending over 200 virtual users to our test site within 1 minute, there were no loading errors or failed requests.
-And in our speed tests across the three locations in the U.S., Canada, and France, Hostinger received a score of 97/100.
+And in our speed tests across the U.S., Canada, and France, Hostinger scored well.

 ![]() |